joshedwbit/osrsminingbot/README.md

 # osrsminingbot

-A bot to mine copper ore on popular MMORPG old school runescape.
+Python- A bot to mine copper ore on popular MMORPG old school runescape.

 See 'allinone'